schell/renderling.xyz/content/articles/year_in_review_2024.md

   of [Thomas Buckley-Houston](https://github.com/tombh).
 We essentially mashed our compilation tools together to come up with `cargo-gpu`.
 Check it out!

+## Website

+Last but not least I have to mention that this entire bespoke website was set up this year, and I wrote 4300 lines in the devlog!
+That's a lot of debugging.
+But I do tend to make lots of newlines...

+Here's the [renderling.xyz code](https://github.com/schell/renderling.xyz) if you care to take a look.
+It's very much made in a style that works for my workflow, and I'm often adding to it.

 ## Looking into 2025

 On my docket for 2025 are more features, documentation and examples.